core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Derived from Common Context and Recipient ID.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

-* Recipient IV.
-Byte string containing the IV to verify messages received.
-Derived from Common Context and Recipient ID.
-Length is determined by the AEAD Algorithm.
-Its value is immutable once the security context is established.

 * Replay Window (Server only).
 The replay window to verify requests received.

-When it is understood which context is referred to (Sender Context or Recipient Context), the term "Context IV" is used to denote the IV currently used with this context.

-An endpoint may free up memory by not storing the Sender Key, Sender IV, Recipient Key, and Recipient IV, deriving them from the Common Context when needed.
+An endpoint may free up memory by not storing the Context IV, Sender Key, and Recipient Key, deriving them from the Common Context when needed.
 Alternatively, an endpoint may free up memory by not storing the Master Secret and Master Salt after the other parameters have been derived.

 The endpoints MAY interchange the client and server roles while maintaining the same security context.
 When this happens, the former server still protects messages to send using its Sender Context, and verifies messages received using its Recipient Context.
 The same is also true for the former client.
 The endpoints MUST NOT change the Sender/Recipient ID when changing roles.
 In other words, changing the roles does not change the set of keys to be used.